Trump To Replace VA Secretary David Shulkin

 Updated at 5:57 p.m.
 ET

-President Trump intends to replace VA Secretary David Shulkin with the White House physician, Navy Adm.
-Ronny L. Jackson, the president announced on Twitter Wednesday.
+President Trump intends to replace Veterans Affairs Secretary David Shulkin with the White House physician, Navy Rear Adm.
+Ronny L. Jackson, the president announced on Twitter on Wednesday.

-"I am thankful for Dr. David Shulkin's service to our country and to our GREAT VETERANS!," Trump also said online.
+"I am thankful for Dr. David Shulkin's service to our country and to our GREAT VETERANS!"
+Trump wrote.

 "I appreciate the work of Dr. David Shulkin and the many great things we did together at Veterans Affairs, including the VA Accountability Act that he was helpful in getting passed," the president said in an additional statement released by the White House.
 "He has been a great supporter of veterans across the country and I am grateful for his service."